ALTIS: Modernizing GPGPU Benchmarking: Background and Related Work

-Due to the rapid growth of popularity in machine learning, there has been significant focus on characterizing DNN behavior on GPUs~\cite{8573476,8695671,8573521}.
+Due to the rapid growth of popularity in machine learning, there has been significant focus on characterizing DNN behavior on GPUs~\cite{8573476}\cite{8695671}\cite{8573521}.
 Popular frameworks such as Tensorflow include primitive tools for users to analyze the computational demands of their models.
 Tango \cite{karki2019tango} is a framework to study behaviors of specific neural network model.
-DNNmark \cite{Dong:2017:DDN:3038228.3038239} is a framework to study various kernels used in DNNs.
+MLPerf is benchmark suite for measuring the performance of machine learning (ML) software frameworks, ML hardware platforms and ML cloud platforms.
+These systems could help GPGPU researchers, but because they focus on high-level and end-to-end behaviors, lack of control over scale and poor visibility into system-level and architecture-level phenomena make them hard for systems and architecture researchers to use for GPGPU research.
+A better benchmark suite targeted to this audience is long overdue.